Value Based Pricing: The Power of Being Value Based If You’re a Cost Plus Business 🔋

 When I was twenty-one years old…

 I went to the Tate Modern in London with my dad for the first time.
 It was 2000 and the very first year the gallery had opened the building to the public.
 It was also the first time I understood the value of valued based pricing.
-My dad and I had talked for many weeks before our visit to all the wonderful pieces of art we would see there.
+My dad and I had talked for many weeks before our visit about all the wonderful pieces of art we would see there.
 We were also aware of the high price of entry for private exhibitions.
 But we were still prepared to go.

 I had a vision in my head of people wandering through the rooms and debating great art.
 Sharing their knowledge, opinions, views, and feelings…

 I turned to my dad and said if that’s all the value they can offer us, we should skip the exhibition and just walk around the building.
-We didn’t do that though; we paid nearly 40 dollars each to see Damien Hurst’s Cow exhibition, and zero dollars to explore the building.
+We didn’t do that though.
+We paid nearly 40 dollars each to see Damien Hurst’s Cow exhibition and zero dollars to explore the building.

 As I was walking around the exhibition, looking at all the dead animals floating in harsh chemicals, I couldn’t figure out for the life of me why we were supposed to be so impressed by this?
 What the value of it was, or why the ticket price was so much money?

 I walked around the room in silence; feeling slightly queasy along with everybody else.

 I did my best, I tried very hard to appreciate the ‘Cow’ as a valuable piece of art.
 But, I couldn’t see it.
 I just walked around the exhibition in a dissociative state.
 Waiting for the time that we could get out of the room and walk freely around the rest of the building in peace.